ingenarel/video_essays/neovim/8/script.md

 The init file should only contain global functions that were created by you, and only have `require()` functions calling your other modules

-Now what exactly is the require function? if we check the docs by doing `:help require` here's what the doc says:
+Now what exactly is the require function?
+If we check the docs by doing `:help require` here's what the doc says:

 ```
 Loads the given module.
 The function starts by looking into the `package.loaded` table to determine whether {modname} is